State-College-Plone/WebServerAuth/README.txt

             * Improves test coverage

-            * Provides a challenge handler: no more bogus login forms popping up
+            * Provides a challenge handler that redirects the user to the HTTPS
+              side: no more bogus login forms popping up

             * Is unapologetically a Plone product: no more plain Zope support

             * Twiddles Plone's login and logout links as necessary: less manual configuration

-            * Uses better login hooks exclusive to Plone 3: no more hacky making of members within an auth handler

 Requirements